-The goals of the programs are to develop bilingual/biliteracy and/or English Proficiency.
-For more information, contact your school's principal or the Multilingual & Multicultural Education Department website at https://achieve.lausd.net/Page/172#spn-content.
+The goals of the programs listed above are to develop bilingual/biliteracy and/or English proficiency.
+For more information, contact your school's principal or visit the Multilingual and Multicultural Education Department website at https://achieve.lausd.net/Page/172.